Ohio Tint Exemption

 Last updated: April 2026 · By Ohio Tint Exemption Editorial Team

-What Is a Window Tint Medical Exemption?
+What Is an Ohio Window Tint Medical Exemption?

 Who Qualifies for a Tint Exemption in Ohio?

-You may qualify if you have a medical condition that makes you abnormally sensitive to sunlight, UV radiation, or bright light.
-Common qualifying conditions include:
+You may qualify if you have a medical condition that causes abnormal sensitivity to sunlight, UV radiation, or bright light.
+Many qualifying conditions are treated at world-class Ohio facilities:

 Photophobia (light sensitivity)